-The old growth forest that surrounds Rice Lake provides ample coverage even in the rain.
+The old-growth forest that surrounds Rice Lake Hike provides ample coverage even in the rain.
 It was absolutely pouring rain when we attended, but a good set of boots and the proper clothing kept us warm.
 We received a fraction of the rain underneath the canopy and the little bit that we did have only helped make our “stump soup” a lot easier to brew!

 What to bring

-Rice lake is an easy and accessible trail so you don’t need to show up with a full day pack with extra supplies.
-Here’s the basics I would recommend:
+Rice Lake Hike is an easy and accessible trail so you don’t need to show up with a full day pack with extra supplies.
+Here are the basics I would recommend: